-DISASTER RECOVERY, PREPAREDNESS AND RESILIENCY
+DISASTER PREVENTION, RECOVERY, RESILIENCY AND MITIGATION

-ISSUE: During the 2017, Redwood Complex Fire Mendocino County suffered tremendous loss, 36,000 acres were burnt, homes were lost, agricultural land was damaged and watersheds affected.
+ISSUE: During the 2017 Redwood Complex Fire, Mendocino County suffered tremendous loss, 36,000 acres were burnt, homes were lost, agricultural land was damaged, and watersheds were affected.
 However, this does not touch on the loss of lives.
-In the midst of disaster recovery, our community continues to be hit hard by disasters including significant fires in 2018 and 2020, public safety power shut offs in 2019 and the COVID-19 public health emergency.
+In the midst of disaster recovery, Mendocino communities continue to be hit hard by unprecedented disasters, including significant fires in 2018, 2020 and 2021 along with public safety power shut offs in 2019, drought, COVID-19 public health emergency, and severe winter storms.
 The devastation of these events will live on for decades.
-The support of the State and Federal government in both appropriations and policy changes are vital as we continue to rebuild resilient communities and prepare for the "new normal" of increasingly catastrophic natural disasters.
+The support of the State and Federal government in both appropriations and policy changes are vital as the County continue to rebuild resilient communities and prepare for the "new normal" of increasingly catastrophic natural disasters.

-- Support efforts to enact legislation, regulations, and executive orders that ease the burden and promote rapid recovery and preparedness for future disasters. - Support maximum reimbursement for loss and damages for the County and for residents recovering from wildfires or natural disasters. - Support additional funding at a local level for disaster preparedness and recovery.
+- Support efforts to enact legislation, regulations, and executive orders that ease the burden and promote rapid recovery and preparedness for future disasters. - Support maximum reimbursement for loss and damages for the County and for residents recovering from wildfires or natural disasters.